yassineyahyaoui/Calculator/README.md

 # Calculator
-Calculator using html, css and javascript
+Iphone Calculator using html, css and javascript